 Role of neuroglobin in cytoprotection of neurons with is linked with neurological diseases such as Alzheimer's.

 Not sure if you want to commit to a full three year PhD?
-You can do a one year MSD where you can upgrade to a PhD or an MPhil at the end of the first year.
+You can do a one year MSD where you can upgrade to a PhD or a two year MPhil at the end of the first year.

 What is a PhD / MSD /MPhil ?

-An MSD is a masters degree by research.
-Like and MSc (sometimes called a taught MSc) you gain a masters degree, but and MSD is research-based only - no lectures or exams other than a few safety/career related sessions.
-At the end of the year you write a dissertation which is examined by a viva similar to a PhD.
-If you want to go into academic research, industry or a PhD, an MSD is arguably much more valuable than an MSc.
+An MSD is a master's degree by research.
+Like and MSc (sometimes called a taught MSc) you gain a master's degree, but and MSD is research-based only - no lectures or exams other than a few safety/career-related sessions.
+At the end of the year, you write a dissertation that is examined by a viva similar to a PhD.
+If you want to go into academic research, industry or a PhD, an MSD is arguably much more valuable than an MSc (and cheaper!).

 All research degrees can be done part-time.

-Currently there are no Essex Scholarships, however, for those from the UK/EU the fees are much lower compared to an Undergraduate Degree.
-To self-fund an MSD (1 year) or PhD (3 year) the fees are listed below.
-In addition, if you graduated from Essex with an undergraduate or MSc degree, then your are eligible for a discount of up to 25%.
+Currently there are no Essex Scholarships, however, for those from the UK the fees are much lower compared to an Undergraduate Degree.
+To self-fund an MSD (1 year) or PhD (3 years) the fees are listed below.
+In addition, if you graduated from Essex with an undergraduate or MSc degree, then you are eligible for a discount of up to 25%.

 Current fees for UK/EU students:

-Please note that bench fees also apply (typically £1500-£3000 pa, depending on nature of research).
-Research degree fees may be subject to change and fees for students from outside the EU are considerably higher.
-Please see university website for up to date fees and entry requirements: https://www1.essex.ac.uk/fees-and-funding/research/default.aspx.
-Or contact me (firstname.lastname@example.org).
+Please note that bench fees also apply (typically £1500-£3000 pa, depending on the nature of research).
+Research degree fees may be subject to change and fees for students from outside the UK are considerably higher.
+Please see the university website for up to date fees and entry requirements: https://www1.essex.ac.uk/fees-and-funding/research/default.aspx.
+Or contact me (email@example.com).